montogeek/laravel-docs-es/authentication.md

     $user->getAvatar();

 <a name="adding-custom-authentication-drivers"></a>
-## Adding Custom Authentication Drivers
+## Agregar drivers de autenticación personalizados

 If you are not using a traditional relational database to store your users, you will need to extend Laravel with your own authentication driver.
 We will use the `extend` method on the `Auth` facade to define a custom driver.
 You should place this call to `extend` within a [service provider](/{{version}}/providers):